state-hiu/cybergis-guides/1.0/cybergis-guides-osmextracts-1.0.md

 ###Step 2

 Install the "geogig" environment.
-This will install cybergis-styles, cybergis-osm-mappings, and cybergis-client-examples to `/opt`.
+This will install cybergis-styles and cybergis-osm-mappings to `/opt`.

 ```
 cybergis-script-env.sh geogig install